Python3pkg/ASU-Web-Standards-Bootstrap/README.md

 [Checkout our Travis CI Page](https://travis-ci.org/gios-asu/ASU-Bootstrap-Addon/builds)

+## PhantomJS

+Our tests are run on [PhantomJS](http://phantomjs.org/).
+PhantomJS is a headless WebKit scriptable with a JavaScript API.
+It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.

+Note that PhantomJS can timeout during the visual tests if one of the page dependencies (like [Placeholdit](http://placehold.it/)) times out.

+## Qunit

+Our tests are written using [Qunit](http://api.qunitjs.com/).
+It is a powerful, easy-to-use JavaScrupt unit test suite.

 ## Blanket JS

 If you want to check the code coverage of the project, boot up a server (any server since the files are just HTML, but it is recommended to use Apache) and deploy `/test/*` to it.